How Much Do Smart Glass Windows Cost? [2025 Data]

 Frequently Asked Questions

 Smart glass will last for about 100,000 hours when turned on or activated.
-You won’t need to turn the windows on 24/7, so smart glass can last up to 20 years depending on usage.
+You won’t need to turn the windows on 24/7, so smart glass can last up to 20 years or more depending on usage.
 Smart window film may not last quite as long, but you can usually get about 10 years out of film products.

-Smart glass doesn’t use a lot of electricity.
-Windows with smart glass require about 5 watts of power per 10 square feet.
+Smart glass doesn’t use a lot of electricity, and you can expect a standard window to add between $1 and $2 per year to your electric bills.
 Smart glass is proof that energy-efficient windows work.
 Although your smart windows may consume a little energy to operate, they can save enough energy to offset the costs.
+If you’re concerned about the minimal bump to your electricity consumption, you can opt for smart tint, which doesn’t require electricity to work.

 Need professional help with your project?